saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Operator overloading
 - certain operators can be overloaded using conventions.

-In k we can't define a symbol as an operator, but we can overload certain operators.
+In kotlin we can't define a symbol as an operator, but we can overload certain operators.
 For eg. You can define a data class method with keyword "operator" and name "plus" to overload + operator.
 We can also use "operator" key with extension function.